A Nonfiction Book by O.G. Rose

 In people being able to choose everything they did with their lives, Durkheim saw that all choices became a reflection of character for moderns — a significant existential weight.
 When the sky is the limit, if you don’t reach the sky, it’s your fault.
 Free, everything that happens in a person’s life is his or her responsibility, and this often proves to be too much to bear.
 When we don’t control everything that happens, it can be easier to live with ourselves and our lot, but when we can choose anything — or at least believe this is the case or have this belief projected onto us by others — we are never free from responsibility, and hence never free from a (possible) connection between what we do and who we are.
 Our externalities “point to” our internalities, and we cannot escape this “pointing.”

 Generally, in Capitalism, people are free to do what works for them, and though this can be good to this, it also means that the larger world doesn’t much care about what we do.
 We are alone: we are not part of a bigger moral framework in which the world is situated, nor can we relate to our neighbors through an ideology which we all ascribe to as absolute.
 Individuals still have friends but lack community: individuals are situated in different metaphysical frameworks.
 When friends gather, rather than meet within a framework, a collection of frameworks share proximity in a kitchen.
 Rather than exist in the same galaxy, it is as if each of us is our own galaxy, bound by our own theory of relativity, unable to step into one another’s galaxies without bringing the whole thing crashing down.
 We all share existence in the same universe, but that is about the limit of our commonality.
-Together, we have each become a lonely galaxy.
+Together, we are each a galaxy and alone.

 Religion once provided a means by which individuals could exist in the same galaxy together, but Durkheim saw that religion was waning.
 He hoped the family or the nation-state could fill the role that religion once did and provide people with a sense of “belonging,” as was desperately needed to combat the unhappiness brought on by modern Capitalism.
 But was Durkheim’s hope fulfilled?
 If not, how might we belong again?

 ¹Eco, Umberto.
 Baudolino.
 Translated by William Weaver.
 Orlando, FL.
 Harcourt, Inc., 2000: 480.